 Skip to content

-Websites & E-commerce · for Manufacturing
+Web design & e-commerce · Manufacturing

 Manufacturing in DACH and Europe more broadly is dominated by mid-market specialists — the Hidden Champions, the Mittelstand machine builders, the contract manufacturers, the Tier-1 and Tier-2 automotive suppliers.
 These businesses are extraordinarily good at their physical product and consistently undersupplied on software.
 ERPs are old (SAP ECC, Navision, ProAlpha), MES systems are partial or absent, customer-facing tooling barely exists, and CRMs are spreadsheets in 60% of cases.
 The decision-makers are pragmatic and ROI-driven — a manufacturer will sign for a piece of software the day they can see what it will save on the shop floor, and not before.
 Long-term partnerships matter; vendor-hopping is rare.